tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 **[Is LINQ the next OLE DB?
 “LINQ-ed” Server as a rowset source?][11]**

 Bob Beauchemin writes “The “relational database bigots” I hang out with don't like LINQ at all.
 They hope it would shrivel up in a corner and become part of the fad-technology graveyard.
-Or they're waiting to make big bucks fixing the performance problems they think will ensue………….”
+Or they're waiting to make big bucks fixing the performance problems they think will ensue.............”

 You can read the rest there and tell me what you think.